CLAIRE DERRIENNIC

 Claire has written, directed, and/or co-created several performances for young audiences, including The Materials that Make Us, a museum theatre play and sculpture workshop presented at the Children's Museum of Pittsburgh.
 Other projects include Pen Pals, an interactive play for ages 4-8 commissioned by ARENAaprende, which toured to kindergartens in southern Spain, and Fall(oon), a play for ages 2-6 devised with Bamboo Theatre in Ulaanbaatar, Mongolia.

-Claire is the playwright and director of Fishing for Stars, The John F. Kennedy Center's first-ever commission for very young audiences, premiering in March 2026.
+Claire is the playwright and director of Fishing for Stars, which was workshopped at The John F. Kennedy Center for the Performing Arts.

 She holds a BA in French and Justice and Peace Studies from Georgetown University, a public school teaching certification in K-12 drama in the state of Texas, and an MFA in Drama and Theatre for Youth and Communities from the University of Texas.